timescale/docs/tutorials/financial-tick-data/ingest-real-time-websocket-data.md

 </Procedure>

-You can even create separate Python scripts to start multiple websocket connections for different types of symbols (for example, one for stock, and another one for crypto prices)
+You can even create separate Python scripts to start multiple websocket connections for different types of symbols, for example, one for stock, and another one for cryptocurrency prices.

 ### Troubleshooting